Information on Part II/Part III/MPhil project suggestions.

 Before starting my PhD I completed a pre-doc year at AT&T Laboratories Cambridge and summer internships at AT&T in the USA and Cambridge.
 Prior to that I received my undergraduate degree with first class honours in Computer Science from the University of Cambridge (Trinity College).

 I am also actively working on pattern matching algorithms for the biological sciences.
-A generic image processing and identification tool has been developed by me and will be available for free use in the academic community in the near future.
-It has already been deployed for research into manta rays, see Manta Matcher.
+A generic image processing and identification tool has been developed by me and is available for free use by the academic community.
+It has already been deployed for research in various fields of ecology and zoology, for example Manta Matcher and NPM.

 Peer-reviewed Academic Publications

-- Town, C.P. and Marshall, A.D. and Sethasathien, N. "Manta-Matcher: Automated Photographic Identification of Manta Rays using Keypoint Features", Journal of Ecology and Evolution, to appear 2013
+- Town, C.P. and Marshall, A.D. and Sethasathien, N. "Manta-Matcher: Automated Photographic Identification of Manta Rays using Keypoint Features", Journal of Ecology and Evolution, 2013; 3(7)

 - Town, C.P.
 "Content-Based and Similarity-Based Querying for Broad-Usage Medical Image Retrieval", International Symposium on Advances in Biomedical Infrastructure, Springer, 2013